-On July 16, 2018 we signed a Merchant Agreement with a lender.
-Under the agreement we received \$180,000, of which \$103,450 was used to pay off the outstanding balance on a previous loan dated April 11, 2018 from this lender, in exchange for rights to all customer receipts until the lender is paid \$246,600, which is collected at the rate of \$1,790.00 per business day.
-The \$66,600 imputed interest will be recorded as interest expense when paid each day.
-Fees of \$3,600 were deducted from the initial advance.
+On February 28, 2019 we signed a Merchant Agreement with a lender.
+Under the agreement we received \$600,000, of which approximately \$349,000 was used to pay off the outstanding balances on two merchant agreements, in exchange for rights to all customer receipts until the lender is paid \$804,000, which is collected at the rate of \$4,020.00 per business day.
+The \$240,000 imputed interest will be recorded as interest expense when paid each day.
+Fees of \$6,000 were deducted from the initial advance.
 The payments were secured by second position rights to all customer receipts until the loan has been paid in full.
-We accounted for the Merchant Agreement as a secured loan under ASC 860 because while we provided rights to current and future receipts, we still had control over the receipts.